Spicy Eggplant Recipe with Green Chiles: Always a Good Idea

 • RED BELL PEPPERS: Substitute yellow or orange peppers if that’s what you have.
 Green peppers can also be used but will give a slightly bitter edge to the flavor.

-• MILK: The recipe specifies low-fat milk but you can use whatever type you have on hand.
+• MILK: The recipe specifies low-fat milk, but you can use whatever type you have.

 • SAGE: Poultry seasoning is the best substitute if you don’t have sage.
 Thyme or savory are other possibilities.